chrismeyers/LoL_game_analyzer/README.md

 ##Usage:

-1. If needed, create a folder in the root directory named 'notes'.
+1. If needed, create a folder in the root directory named `notes`.
-2. Create a .txt file inside the 'notes' directory named 'key.txt'.
+2. Create a .txt file inside the `notes` directory named `key.txt`.
-3. Enter your api key into the 'key.txt' file (key can be found at https://developer.riotgames.com/)
+3. Enter your api key into the `key.txt` file (key can be found at https://developer.riotgames.com/)
    * Make sure there are no spaces before, after, or in the key string.
-5. Run 'python gui.py'
+5. Run `python gui.py`

 ##Legal